tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 RUN QUERY a5()
 ```
+- 2. Using accumulators.

+Recall that vertex-attached accumulator can be accessed in a query block.
+Across query blocks, if the same vertex is accessed, it's vertex-attached accumulator (a.k.a local accumulator) can be treated as the runtime attribute of the vertex,
+and any update will be seen by subsequent query block.

 [Go back to top](#top)
 # Support
 If you like the tutorial and want to explore more, join the GSQL developer community at